All systems operational

 How fast are the alerts?

-Under 1 millisecond from detection to your WebSocket connection.
+Ultra-fast from detection to your WebSocket connection.
 That's faster than Telegram bots, email alerts, and even other WebSocket-based providers.
 Our purpose-built low-latency stack and co-located infrastructure gives us an edge no other provider can match.

 How fast are you compared to competitors?